Core engine relating biological observations to environmental observations by

 return_sql = FALSE

-SQL SELECT string producing the environmental side.
-Must
+SELECTstring producing the environmental side.
+Must yield exactlyenv_id,env_datetime(TIMESTAMP),env_lon,env_lat,env_value(DOUBLE),env_depth_m(DOUBLE) andmeasurement_type.- max_dist_km

 Maximum match distance in kilometers (default: 2).